-Financial incentives will consist of a cost share program modeled after the standard Virginia Agricultural Cost Share Program.
+Financial incentives consist of a cost share program modeled after the standard Virginia Agricultural Cost Share Program.
 Horse farm owners will be eligible for up to 75% of the cost of installing approved conservation practices on their properties.
 Recipients of funding will be provided a conservation plan, and must follow designs and technical standards provided to them by the TJSWCD.
 Prior to receiving funds, property owners will sign agreements specifying that they maintain the practices for 5-10 years, depending on the practice(s) installed.
 The TJSWCD will conduct spot checks throughout the lifespan of the installed practices.

 Eligible conservation practices include: